Haitham bin Tariq: Sultan of Oman

-Haitham's visits to Saudi Arabia, Qatar and the United Kingdom have been seen as a move to maintain peaceful and cordial relations with Oman's important partners.
+Haitham's visits to Saudi Arabia, Qatar and the United Kingdom have been seen as a move to maintain peaceful and cordial relations with Oman's allies.
 His visit to Saudi Arabia was the first political visit by an Omani royal to the kingdom in over a decade.
-During his visit to the United Kingdom, he met Queen Elizabeth II at Windsor Castle and was honoured with a GCMG.
+During his visit to the United Kingdom, he met Queen Elizabeth II at Windsor Castle and was appointed an Honorary Knight Grand Cross of the Order of St Michael and St George.
 In September 2022, following Elizabeth II's death, Haitham visited Buckingham Palace to offer his condolences to King Charles III.

 He visited Tehran in May 2023 where he discussed regional diplomatic and security issues, two days after Muscat mediated a prisoner swap between Iran and Belgium.

-In 2023 the government approved a $5.2 billion investment fund, the Oman Future Fund, to support diversified economic growth and announced a new development project, Sultan Haitham City.
-In 2023 a Tourism Law was promulgated.
+The same year, the government approved a $5.2 billion investment fund, the Oman Future Fund, to support diversified economic growth and announced a new development project, Sultan Haitham City.
+A new Tourism Law was also promulgated in late 2023.

-The Medium Term Fiscal Plan for 20202024 proposed greater fiscal sustainability.
+The Medium Term Fiscal Plan for 20202024 under Haitham proposed greater fiscal sustainability.
 Oman's overall fiscal deficit averaged 12.8% of gross domestic product from 20152020, while the budget deficit reached approximately 3.6% in 2021.
-Oman enjoyed a budget surplus of approximately 5% of GDP in 2022 – the country's first surplus since 2013.

-Oman’s long-term sovereign credit rating changed from junk status to the investment grade of BB+ in 2024.
+Oman had a budget surplus of approximately 5% of GDP in 2022 – the country's first surplus since 2013.
+Oman's long-term sovereign credit rating changed from junk status to the investment grade of BB+ in 2024.
 In 2025 Moody's upgraded Oman's long-term issuer and senior unsecured ratings to "Baa3" from "Ba1", due to expectations of continued improvement in debt ratios and resilience to lower oil prices.

-During the 2025 Iran-Israel War, in a call with President Masoud Pezeshkian, Sultan Haitham emphasised the need for de-escalation from both sides and a return to negotiations to halt the ongoing conflict and its catastrophic repercussions.

-In May 2025 Oman mediated a ceasefire between the US and Houthi forces.
+During the Twelve-Day War in June 2025, in a call with President Masoud Pezeshkian of Iran, Haitham emphasised the need for de-escalation from both sides and a return to negotiations to halt the ongoing conflict and its catastrophic repercussions.
+In May 2025, Oman mediated a ceasefire between the US and Houthi forces.
 In 2025 Oman become the first country in the Gulf to impose a personal income tax.
-Oman, will impose a 5% tax on taxable income for individuals earning over 42,000 Omani rials ($109,091) per year starting from 2028.
+Oman will impose a 5% tax on taxable income for individuals earning over 42,000 Omani rials ($109,091) per year starting from 2028.
 The tax will apply to about 1% of the population.
-Officials said that the tax was intended to promote equity and reduce the country’s dependence on oil and gas, which made up around 70 per cent of the state revenues last year.
+Officials said that the tax was intended to promote equity and reduce the country's dependence on oil and gas, which made up around 70% of the state revenues in 2024.
 Revenue estimates for the new tax stand at less than 0.5% of GDP.